-However, meeting the complex demands of today's luxury market while staying creative isn't an easy job.
+However, meeting the complex demands of today's mass market while staying creative isn't an easy job.
 "Today, we are sitting on two chairs — the heritage chair, and the new chair — and both feel somewhat uncomfortable," says Thierry Wasser.

 Aqua Allegoria.
 The Aqua Allegoria collection was started in 1999 and gained instant success as "simpler forms of Guerlain".
 This line is particularly dear to its initial architect, the botanical enthusiast Jean-Paul Guerlain, because taken as a whole, it imitates "a walk in the garden" with its olfactory impressions from various flowers, herbs and fruits.
 Two new Allegoria eaux are launched each spring, to date thirty-six in total, but only Herba Fresca and Pamplelune from the first batch proved successful enough to retain in the catalogue.